SRL-CLIP: Efficient CLIP Video Adaptation via Structured Semantic Role Labels: Experiments

 \paragraph{When should VC be used?} We investigate the need for VC and its influence on downstream results in \cref{table:vc}.
-As the VC is trained from scratch on VidSitu, using it as part of VideoWhisperer~\cite{gvsr} boosts VidSitu performance.
-However, the VC shows poor transfer performance to MSRVTT.
-Nevertheless, comparing rows 1 \vs~2, we observe that using VC during post-pretraining helps improve model performance on both tasks.

-\paragraph{Hard and extra negatives} can help improve performance.
-As shown in \cref{table:extra_neagtives}, while HN results in better performance on most metrics, using them as extra negatives (EN) for other samples does not help.
-An exception to this is SRL CIDEr that benefits from incorporating more negatives.

-\paragraph{From all ablations, we conclude} that using a LoRA module for IE with a default (detailed) prompt and computing losses at both the CLIP and VC levels performs best.
-Hard negatives help but may need to be created based on relevance to the downstream task.
-Finally, the VC may not improve downstream tasks beyond VidSitu.
+We evaluate on two tasks, in-domain VidSitu and zero-shot T2V retrieval on MSRVTT.

+First, row 1 (R1) shows results for the original CLIP model without adaptation, copied here for ease of comparison.
+In R2, we directly use CLIP-Video and CLIP-Event losses; while R3 uses VC only for post-pretraining (PPT).
+In all three cases, downstream tasks (DT) are performed by extracting features directly from the CLIP backbones.

+For ViT-B/32, we observe improvements across all metrics as we step from R1 to R2 to R3.
+For zero-shot T2V on MSRVTT, we see that R2 (direct CLIP PPT) brings a large improvement over R1 (5.1\% R@10).
+This highlights the benefit of using structured SRL for efficient CLIP video adaptation.
+Nevertheless, including VC results in a further 1.3\% improvement on R@10 (R3).
+On VidSitu, we see steady improvements on CIDEr: 2.2\% from R1 to R2, and 2.5\% from R2 to R3.

+Next, we analyze what happens when using VC in both the post-pretraining and the downstream task (R4), again for ViT-B/32.
+Specifically, we use the $P$ contextualized event representations $\hat{\be}_{ik}$ for VidSitu and the single contextualized video representation $\hat{\bv}_i$ for MSRVTT.
+The VC helps compress and contextualize multiple events in a video, leading to strong performance improvements on VidSitu (SRL CIDEr improves by 11.7\% over R3).
+As VC is trained only on VidSitu, it learns to accommodate the complexity of VidSitu.
+For example, the overall video representation is trained to match against a dense description of multiple events.
+However, when VC is used directly on MSRVTT, the performance collapses as the captions in MSRVTT are not as descriptive.

+We observe similar overarching trends for the larger \texttt{ViT-L/14} model, where VC significantly boosts fine-grained VidSitu performance (a 12.8\% CIDEr improvement in R4 over R3), though for coarse retrieval on MSRVTT, direct post-pretraining without VC (R2) is sufficient to achieve peak performance.